gabyrech/LongReadsQC/index.md

 ### I don't have Unix, what do I do? <a name="DONTHAVE"></a>
-In case you don’t work under any Unix distribution already, e.g. you have a Windows machine, one of the easiest way to start is by setting up a virtual machine with one of the most widely used Unix distributions: **Ubuntu**.
-This page gives detailed instructions on how to set up an Ubuntu environment in any computer using VirtualBox: [Install Ubuntu using a VM](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview)
+In case you don’t work under any Unix distribution already, e.g. you have a Windows machine, one of the easiest ways to start is by setting up a virtual machine with one of the most widely used Unix distributions: **Ubuntu**.
+You can find detailed instructions on how to set up an Ubuntu environment in any computer using VirtualBox here: [Install Ubuntu using a VM](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview)

 [Table of Contents](#TABLE)